bharath12b5/mvn-linux/Building-Puppet.md

 10. Add the following parameters to $confdir/puppet.conf (assuming hostname of the master machine is master.myhost.com)
+**Note:** *Hostname can found by running the command `hostname -f`*
     ````
     [main]
           logdir = $confdir/var/log/puppetlabs